-"After walking in on the man and the girl, what did Maxine do?"
+"After walking in on the men and the girl what did Maxine do?"

 "He was angry--at her!
-He made her promise not spread rumors about the church.
-He said he would take care of it.
-Of course he didn't, and never intended to."
+He warned her not to spread rumors about the church.
+He would take care of it himself.
+Of course he didn't and never intended to."